 The physical therapist completes a thorough musculoskeletal evaluation to ensure they are a candidate for first aid measures only.
 They utilize first aid treatment options and teach your employee how to manage their symptoms.
 The worker is able to see the physical therapist for several treatments to teach them, treat them with first aid measures, and get them ready to return to work.
 The majority of the time treatment is successful and the worker returns to work without opening an OSHA 300 log or a worker’s compensation case.
 In certain cases, after the physical therapy evaluation, if the worker is not appropriate for first aid care only, the worker is referred back to the company with recommendations for full medical care.

 First Aid Care can also be done on-site at your facility.
-All that is needed is a private space with a sturdy table that a treatment pad can be placed on so the worker can be evaluated.
-The therapist can then provide consultations, evaluations and first aid level treatments.
+All that is needed is a private space with a sturdy table where a treatment pad can be placed so the worker can be evaluated.
+The physical therapist can then provide consultations, evaluations and first aid level treatments.

 If desired, a full service treatment facility can be implemented on-site.

 Our therapists and ergonomists have extensive education in ergonomic evaluation and assessment.
 They are certified and trained to evaluate and modify computer workstations to improve employee comfort and productivity levels.
 Many computer workstations are set up inappropriately which leads to unnecessary discomfort.
 Slight adjustments can often make employees more comfortable and reverse the progression of common musculoskeletal injuries including neck, shoulder, elbow, and wrist pain.